Diffraction-free natural optical skyrmions and their subwavelength confinement around vortices: Results

-At the phase singularity the polarization is always linear (axial) and $\varphi_p$ becomes undefined.
-This is a singularity in the azimuth of the polarization plane, or $Z$-point~\cite{mata2025optical}.
-This singular point around which the polarization plane winds $2\pi$ is a hallmark of natural skyrmions, and thus intrinsic to the phase singularity of vortex beams.
-As an exception, for vortex beams with transverse linear polarization ($\sigma_z=0$), the TA-PS coincides with the standard Poincaré sphere in the $(z,x)$ polarization basis, and the polarization texture becomes a bimeron of sagittal polarization \cite{shen2021topological}, see details in Supplementary Material, S2.
+At the phase singularity $\varphi_p$ becomes undefined.
+This is a singularity in the azimuth of the polarization plane, or $Z$-point~\cite{mata2025optical}, tracing out a longitudinally polarized $L$-line in propagation.
+This singular point around which the polarization plane winds $2\pi$ is a distinctive feature of natural skyrmions, and thus intrinsic to the phase singularity of vortex beams.
+As an exception, for vortex beams with transverse linear polarization ($\sigma_z=0$), the TA-PS coincides with the standard Poincaré sphere in the $(z,x)$ polarization basis, and the polarization texture becomes a bimeron of sagittal polarization \cite{shen2021topological}, see details in SM S1~\cite{supp}.

-Although one should indefinitely increase $r$ to reach the south pole, or transverse polarization, convergence to it is very fast at a distance of the order of the wavelength.
-The solid angle in the TA-PS mapped on a disk of a certain radius $r$ in the transversal plane is given by